harlan-zw/harlanzw.com/content/posts/vue-automatic-component-imports.md

 If tree shaking is new to you, you can think of it as an optimisation to remove code that isn't explicitly used.
 Banishing 'dead' code to the shadow realm.

-The tree shaking optimisation requires ES2015 module syntax, (i.e `import` and `export`) and a production build.
-The code can't be compiled to CommonJS modules (i.e `require`) for it to work.
+The tree shaking optimisation requires ES2015 module syntax, (i.e. `import` and `export`) and a production build.
+The code can't be compiled to CommonJS modules (i.e. `require`) for it to work.

 So how does all this relate to automatic component imports?

-With Vuetify handling the imports of your components (_[a la carte](https://vuetifyjs.com/en/features/treeshaking/)_ as they call it), they can ensure webpack optimisations are running out of the box for your app with their component library.
+With Vuetify handling the imports of your components (_[à la carte](https://vuetifyjs.com/en/features/treeshaking/)_ as they call it), they can ensure webpack optimisations are running out of the box for your app with their component library.

 > The A la carte system enables you to pick and choose which components to import, drastically lowering your build size.